 Record's business responded well to the changes enforced by the covid-19 pandemic, with continuity in operational and client servicing matters, and maintaining a full team without the need for additional funding or Government assistance.
-The business remains fully independent and capable of continuing to operate effectively under such prolonged circumstances as is necessary.
+The business has remained fully independent throughout the crisis, with no external debt.

-A full review of the impact of covid-19 on our business including our market, clients, people, technology and operations, governance and oversight, and our business model is provided in the 2020 Annual Report on pages 21 and 40: https://ir.recordcm.com/reports-and-accounts.
+A full review of the impact of covid-19 on our business including our market, clients, people, technology and operations, governance and oversight, and our business model is provided in the 2021 Annual Report on page 44: https://ir.recordcm.com/reports-and-accounts.